 The Greek island of Aegina is known internationally for its pistachios, or fistikia, which are considered to be of the highest quality in the world.

-Now, Greece is Europe’s largest exporter of the nuts, and the sixth-largest in the world, making the pistachio an integral part of the country’s agricultural output.
+Now, Greece is Europe’s largest exporter of the pistachio and the sixth-largest in the world, making the pistachio an integral part of the country’s agricultural output.

 Aegina pistachios are unique

 While pistachios are found around the world, the variety found in Aegina, called koilarati, are rare and exceptionally delicious.

 The vast majority of the island’s pistachio trees are found on the west side of Aegina, were the land is less mountainous and the soil is dry and rich in calcium carbonate.

 Surprisingly, the lack of irrigation, proximity to the sea, and unique composition of the soil on the island actually help to create the unique taste of Aegina’s pistachios.